Crisis or Evolution? Where the Modern Video Game Market is Heading

 The Live-Service Trap

-“We are no longer just competing with other games.
+In this context, it is worth quoting the words of one of the financial directors of a large publishing house, which perfectly capture the current paranoia of management: “We are no longer just competing with other games.
 Our competition is Netflix, TikTok, and simply the user's sleep.
 We have to fight for every minute of attention.”
+These are words that well show how much the entertainment market has changed.

 Will Indie Games Save Gaming?

-Games like Hollow Knight, Stardew Valley, or Balatro show that commercial success is possible on a fraction of an AAA budget.
-It is in this sector that developers can afford the creative courage that is often stifled in large corporations by quality control and risk analysis departments.
+Games like Hollow Knight, Stardew Valley or the phenomenal Balatro show that commercial success is possible on a fraction of an AAA budget.
+Additionally, we are seeing a rise in the AA sector—mid-budget games that bridge the gap between indie and blockbusters.

 FAQ